 1. Child Custody is awarded and parenting time is decided.

 2. Child Support is determined using the Georgia Child Support Guidelines.

 3. Property Division: All property is identified, classified, valued and the couple’s marital property is equitably divided.

 4. Alimony: The final issue to be addressed may be alimony or support of a spouse.

 When you have children, your relationship with your spouse does not end upon Divorce.

-Divorce – court trial or negotiation.
+Divorce – court trial or mediation and negotiation.